 Witnessing to others about Christ will also add to your understanding of spiritual things:

-I pray that you may be active in sharing your faith, so that you will have a full understanding of every good thing we have in Christ (Philemon 6, NIV).A good, reliable, easy-to-read translation like the New King James or the New International Version will help you greatly in learning the Bible.
+I pray that you may be active in sharing your faith, so that you will have a full understanding of every good thing we have in Christ (Philemon 6, NIV).A good, reliable, easy-to-read translation like the NASB or the New International Version will help you greatly in learning the Bible.
 Especially avoid the Living Bible and the New World Translation.

 And I have the same hope in God as these men, that there will be a resurrection of both the righteous and the wicked.
 So I strive always to keep my conscience clear before God and man (Acts 24:15,16, NIV).Paul kept a clear conscience because there would be "a resurrection of both the righteous and the wicked."
 Similarly, Paul told Timothy he also needed to hold to faith and a good conscience.
 The reason was to safeguard his faith from becoming shipwrecked like that of Hymenaeus and Alexander: